hduyker/funda-list/README.md

 See: https://github.com/App-vNext/Polly

 Right now, the policy is injected close to the (single) call to the webservice.
 A cleaner way would be to inject the policy at the services level, but for now this should work.
-I briefly tried to get this to work, but ran out of time.
-Many samples explain how to do that in a web application, and this is a console app.
+(I briefly tried to get the cleaner approach to work, but ran out of time.
+Many samples explain how to do that in a web application, and this is a console app.)

 About detecting "overflow" of the allowed rate:

 According to https://cloud.google.com/solutions/rate-limiting-strategies-techniques, status code 429 is used for "Too Many Requests" (and I've added that to the implementation), however while checking what was returned this does not seem to be returned.
-Instead, the service gives back a statuscode 401 (Unauthorized) with the text "Request limit exceeded" in the reason.
+Instead, the Funda API service gives back a statuscode 401 (Unauthorized) with the text "Request limit exceeded" in the reason.
 I've added that specific case as well.

 To further prevent overflow, I've implemented a form of the "Leaky Bucket" or "Token Bucket" pattern.
 This hands out access tokens at a predefined rate, flattening the amount of calls to the web service.